goatoush/HappyBird/README.md

 ### Using APIs

-One of the main challenges faced was getting the data from the APIs especially sinc I had to ask for the API key when I barely knew what the app would actually be like.
-Also, every API has a different structure and it is hard to get exectly the information that you want, especially because some of them require `http` headers, while others need the key in the url, and also filtering Flickr results was tough.
+One of the main challenges faced was getting the data from the APIs especially since I had to ask for the API key when I barely knew what the app would actually be like.
+Every API has a different structure and it is hard to get exactly the information that you want, especially because some of them require `http` headers, while others need the key in the url, and also filtering Flickr results was tough.

 ### Caching Data

-Once I had the data, It was important to store it to prevent requesting the data too much and to also store it offline.
-This turned out to be quite difficult mainly because there wasn't enough online help in one method, and most of the caching methods were not up to date since swift is not much of a common language.
+Once I had the data, it was important to store it to prevent requesting the data too much and to also store it offline.
+This turned out to be quite difficult mainly because there wasn't enough online help in one method, and most of the caching methods were not up to date since Swift is not much of a common language.

 ### Other

 Other challenges include storyboard constraints, since those can become very confusing and also the preview doesn't always exactly match the output.
-Also it was dificult to get the scroll view to work where you see the details, and since we only had limited time before the end of the year, we ended up changing the font size so that the user wouldn't need to scroll.
+Also it was dificult to get the scroll view to work where you see the details, and since I only had limited time before the end of the year, I ended up changing the font size so that the user wouldn't need to scroll.
 ***
 ## Future Improvenents